filick/GRU-RCN/README.md

-Explore some new CNN-RNN methods for action recognition, using TensorFLow
+Explore some new CNN-RNN methods for action recognition, using TensorFLow and PyTorch